enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 Notice that this component extends `CustomElement` instead of `HTMLElement`.
 This class extends the platform `HTMLElement` to add Enhance custom element expansion, style scoping, and slot expansion to the client.
 For more details check out the docs for [Enhance Components Folder](/docs/conventions/components).
-This will allow us to add new task direcly in the client with JavaScript and the CustomElement will expand the component markup as needed.
+This will allow us to add new task directly in the client with JavaScript and the CustomElement will expand the component markup as needed.

 ### Browser folder
 This component uses `API` imported from '../browser/api.mjs'.